Goldman's Rothesay Life in pension deal with Smith & Nephew

 Rothesay, which launched in 2007 and acquired rival Paternoster in 2011, said it wrote more than 1 billion pounds of new bulk annuity business in 2012.

-Rothesay Life competes with the likes of Pension Insurance Corporation, Legal & General (LGEN.L), Aviva (AV.L) and Prudential (PRU.L).
+Rothesay Life competes with the likes of Pension Insurance Corporation, Legal & General, Aviva and Prudential.